 How do we find peace in the midst of life’s challenges?
 Does yoga detach us or help us to act?
 What is our purpose?
 These timeless questions are the heart of the story in the Bhagavad Gita.
 It can be read in an evening and shape a whole lifetime.
 Exploring it together, we will find our own ways to relate to its insights.
 Over three weekly sessions (starting 26 Nov), we will look in depth at the Gita’s ideas, from teachings on yoga to moral dilemmas.

-Yoga For Men: This four-week course (from Sunday 28 October, 11.00-12.00) is an accessible way to start practising yoga.
-It is suitable both for beginners and those with some experience.
+This approach to yoga is dynamic and accessible.
+It is suitable for beginners as well as those with some experience.
 You don't have to be bendy, or exceptionally fit.
-Sportsmen use yoga to help them recover and stay injury-free: it helps focus the mind while developing strength and flexibility.
-The cost for all four sessions is £25.
+Many sportsmen use yoga to help them recover and stay injury-free: the practice helps to focus the mind while building strength and flexibility.
+Classes are on Saturday mornings (11.00-12.00) at Upper Rissington Village Hall.
+The cost for four sessions is £25.
+If you have any questions, please contact the teacher, Daniel Simpson.

 In the past 2,500 years, yoga has evolved from a way of transcending the world to a multi-billion-dollar industry.
 But where did it come from and what was it for?
 A Brief History of Yoga is a four-week course that puts practice in context, presenting an overview of how it developed.
 Accessible and fun, combined with academic depth, it explores common themes in yogic teachings, and their relevance today.